orionvalee/tick-tac-toe/README.md

-# Terminal Tic Tac Toe (Human vs AI)
+# Graphical Tic Tac Toe (Human vs AI) using Pygame

-A simple, text-based Tic Tac Toe game implemented in Python, designed to run in the terminal.
-This version features a Human player against a rule-based AI opponent.
-The project demonstrates modular programming principles by separating concerns into different files.
+A graphical Tic Tac Toe game implemented in Python using the Pygame library.
+This version features a Human player ('X') against a rule-based AI opponent ('O').
+The project maintains a modular structure.

 ## Features

-*   Classic Tic Tac Toe gameplay: Human ('X') vs. AI ('O').
+*   **Graphical Interface:** Uses Pygame for visual display and mouse input.
+*   **Human vs. AI Gameplay:** Play against a rule-based AI.
+*   **Clear Visuals:** Displays the grid, X's, O's, current turn, and game over status.
+*   **Win Highlighting:** The winning line (row, column, or diagonal) is highlighted upon victory.
-*   **Rule-Based AI Opponent:** The AI attempts to:
+*   **Rule-Based AI Opponent:** The AI attempts to win, block, and make strategic moves (center, corners, sides).
-    1. Win if possible.
-    2. Block the human player from winning.
-    3. Take the center square.
-    4. Take a corner square.
-    5. Take a side square.
-*   Clear, formatted terminal display.
-*   Input validation for the human player's moves.
-*   Win and Draw detection.
-*   Option to play again after a game ends.
+*   **Play Again:** Option to restart the game after it ends.
-*   "Smart" look with screen clearing, formatted output, and simulated AI thinking time.
+*   **Modular Design:** Code is separated into modules for logic, board state, AI, and GUI drawing.

 ## Project Structure

-The project is organized into the following Python modules:

-*   `main.py`: The main entry point of the application.
-It controls the overall game flow (Human vs AI turns), handles playing again, and orchestrates calls to other modules.
+*   `main_gui.py`: The main Pygame application loop.
+Handles initialization, events (mouse clicks, quit), game state management, and calls other modules.
-*   `board.py`: Manages the game board's state (creation, updating, checking empty cells) and is responsible for displaying the board in the terminal.
+*   `board.py`: Manages the internal representation of the game board state (list of ' ', 'X', 'O').
-*   `game_logic.py`: Contains the core rules of Tic Tac Toe, including functions to check for winning conditions, detect draws, and switch players.
+*   `game_logic.py`: Contains the core rules: checking for wins (and identifying the winning line), detecting draws, and switching players.
-*   `player.py`: Handles user interaction for the human player and contains the logic for the AI opponent's move selection.
+*   `player.py`: Contains the logic for the AI opponent's move selection.
+*   `gui.py`: Contains all Pygame-specific drawing functions (grid, figures, text, buttons) and visual constants (colors, sizes, fonts).
-*   `README.md`: This file, providing information about the project.
+*   `README.md`: This file.

 ## Requirements

 *   Python 3.x
+*   Pygame library: Install using `pip install pygame`

 ## How to Run

 1.  **Ensure you have Python 3 installed.**
-2.  **Save the files:** Make sure all the `.py` files (`main.py`, `board.py`, `game_logic.py`, `player.py`) are in the same directory (e.g., a folder named `tic_tac_toe_ai`).
-3.  **Open your terminal or command prompt.**
+2.  **Install Pygame:** Open your terminal or command prompt and run:
-4.  **Navigate to the directory** where you saved the files using the `cd` command.
     ```bash
-    cd path/to/your/tic_tac_toe_ai_folder
+    pip install pygame
     ```
-5.  **Run the main script:**
+3.  **Save the files:** Make sure all the `.py` files (`main_gui.py`, `board.py`, `game_logic.py`, `player.py`, `gui.py`) are in the same directory (e.g., `tic_tac_toe_gui`).
+4.  **Open your terminal or command prompt.**
+5.  **Navigate to the directory** where you saved the files:
     ```bash
-    python main.py
+    cd path/to/your/tic_tac_toe_gui_folder
     ```
-6. Follow the on-screen prompts to play the game!
-As the Human player ('X'), enter numbers 1-9 corresponding to the positions on the board when it's your turn.
-The AI ('O') will make its moves automatically.
+6.  **Run the main script:**
+    ```bash
+    python main_gui.py
+    ```
+7. A Pygame window should open.
+Click on an empty square to make your move as Player 'X'.
+The AI ('O') will automatically take its turn.
+Click "Play Again?" after the game finishes to start a new round.

 ## Gameplay

-*   The Human player is 'X', the AI is 'O'.
-Player 'X' starts the first game.
-*   The Human player enters a number from 1 to 9 to place their mark ('X') on the corresponding empty cell.
+*   The Human player ('X') always starts.
+*   Click on an empty square on the grid during your turn.
-*   The AI ('O') automatically determines its move based on its strategy and places its mark.
+*   The AI ('O') will calculate and make its move after a short delay.
-*   The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins.
+*   The game ends when a player gets three marks in a row or the board is full (draw).
-*   If all cells are filled and no player has won, the game is a draw.
+*   The winning line is highlighted.
+*   Click the "Play Again?" button to restart.